+212 670 457 263

 From Khamlia, we will drive into the heart of the desert, where we will visit a nomadic family still living as their ancestors did.
 It is a chance to connect with a way of living rooted in simplicity, resilience, and deep hospitality. we’ll also discover the striking contrasts at Dayet Serji lake, where flamingos gather, and the cleverly irrigated Hassi Lbid Oasis.

-The afternoon is all about you.
-You can crave the thrill of sandboarding or quad biking, or you may prefer to simply soak in the serene silence of the desert.
+The afternoon is all for you.
+You can crave the thrill of sandboarding or quad biking, or you may simply soak in the serene silence of the desert.
 The day wraps up with a traditional dinner and stories shared around a cozy campfire before you settle into your tent beneath a stunning blanket of stars.

 From there, the road takes us to Ziz Valley, where thousands of palm trees line the Ziz River.
 The valley offers stunning views and great spots for photography.
 After a break for lunch in Ifran, we continue to reach the Azrou cedar forest.
 This is home to some of Morocco’s oldest and tallest cedar trees, as well as wild Barbary macaques that often roam freely.